Shicheng-Guo/BIS180L_web/_posts/2019-05-30-genetic-networks-2.md

 To calculate the mutual ranks we take the following steps:

-1. Compute the pairwise corelation coefficient for all gene pairs
+1. Compute the pairwise correlation coefficient for all gene pairs
 2. For each gene, rank its correlation coefficients from highest to lowest.
 3. Note that the ranks computes in step 2 are not necessarily symmetric.
 So, for each gene pair compute the (geometric) average of ranks.